The multiple re-entrant localization in a phase-shift quasiperiodic chain: Multiple Re-entrant Localization

 Furthermore, to better investigate the dynamical properties of wave function, one can usually resort to the root mean-square displacement~\cite{APadhan2022,ZJZhang2012,PBZeng2018,HPLuschen2018b,CMDai2018,ZXu2020}, which is defined as

-We calculate the root mean-square displacement and show $\sigma(t)$ with different $\lambda$ in Fig.~\ref{diffuse}(a).
+We calculate the root mean-square displacement and show $\sigma(t)$ with different $\lambda$ on the log-log plane in Fig.~\ref{diffuse}(a).
 The results reveal that $\sigma(t)$ corresponding to the extended phase ($\lambda=0.2$) grows rapidly in the early stage of evolution and then remains a fixed constant for a long time.
 The reason is that the wave function of the extended state spreads fast and can quickly be distributed evenly in space, hence $\sigma(t)$ is able to reach a large saturation value in a relatively short period of time.
 However, since the wave function of the localized phase ($\lambda=1.7,~1.755,~3$) almost does not spread, the corresponding $\sigma(t)$ is always small.
 The wave function of the intermediate phase ($\lambda=1,~1.74,~1.8$), in between of the above two, spreads partly and slowly outwards, therefore $\sigma(t)$ grows relatively slowly, and the final saturation value also falls somewhere between the extended and the localized cases.
+By data fitting, one can find that the curves of extended phase ($\lambda=0.2,1$) and intermedia phase ($\lambda=1.74,1.8$) can be described by the expression $\sigma \propto t^{\beta}$ in the growth process, where $\beta\approx 1(\approx0.82, \approx0.94)$ for $\lambda=0.2$ or $1(=1.74,=1.8)$.
+The $\sigma(t)$ curves of localized phase maintains a stable value for a long time.
+This is because a wave packet in the expanded phase will quickly spread throughout the whole chain, so the final saturation value of $\sigma(t)$ coresponds the width of the whole chain.
+The wave function of localized phase will rapidly localized in a relatively small range, and therefore a relatively small stable value.
+The intermediate phase has both localized and extended properties, so the corresponding behavior of $\sigma(t)$ is in between.

 In addition to the root mean-square displacement, survival probability is also a key physical quantity to study the localization properties of wave packet evolution~\cite{XDeng2019,APadhan2022,ZXu2020}, which reads